boundtotheearth/tp/docs/UserGuide.md

 * `[c/]`

-  * The project/task added will be incomplete by default.
+  * The item added will be incomplete by default.

-  * You can add a project/task with completion status complete by entering `c/`. <br>
+  * You can add an item with completion status complete by entering `c/`. <br>

 * `[dd/DEADLINE_DATE [dt/DEADLINE_TIME]]`